 8. Give Your Dog a Snuffle Mat

 A snuffle mat is a fun way to feed your dog their regular meals and work their foraging skills at the same time.
-My dog loves to root around in the long "grass" for treats and kibble, and is learning how to navigate the pockets and other puzzles on her snuffle mat by Difflife.
-I love how it keeps her busy for around ten minutes, slows down her eating, and how she usually takes a nap afterwards to recover from all that nose work.
+My dog loves to root around in the long "grass" for treats and kibble and is learning how to navigate the pockets and other puzzles on her snuffle mat by Difflife.
+I love how it keeps her busy for around ten minutes, slows down her eating, and how she usually takes a nap afterward to recover from all that nose work.
 Watch her in action the first time I set the snuffle mat out for her in this video:

 9. Introduce Jolly Balls to Your Dog for Outdoor Play

 Many dogs love playing with Jolly Balls in the yard, especially herding breeds.
-Jolly Balls are a thicker plastic material that won't pop like a basketball or soccer ball would, and there are lots of styles available, from the Original Jolly Ball to a Jolly Egg.
+Jolly Balls are a thicker plastic material that won't pop as a basketball or soccer ball would, and there are lots of styles available, from the Original Jolly Ball to a Jolly Egg.
 You can even introduce your dog to a giant inflatable ball in the backyard that they can herd around and chase.
 Make sure to purchase an "anti-burst" inflatable ball specifically made for dog or horse play.
 If your dog loves to chase their Jolly Ball around the yard, you might want to look into trying out some Treibball classes with them.